Four Marks of the Church: History

 The ideas behind the Four Marks have been in the Christian Church since early Christianity.
 Allusions to them can be found in the writings of 2nd-century early Church Father and bishop Ignatius of Antioch.
 They were not established in doctrine until the First Council of Constantinople in 381 as an antidote to certain heresies that had crept into the Church in its early history.
 There the Council elaborated on the Nicene Creed, established by the First Council of Nicaea 56 years before by adding to the end a section that included the affirmation: "[We believe] in one, holy, catholic, and apostolic Church."
-The phrase has remained in versions of the Nicene Creed to this day.
+The phrase remains in versions of the Nicene Creed.

-In some languages, for example, German, the Latin "catholica" was substituted by "Christian" before the Reformation by some, although this was an anomaly and continues in use by some Protestant churches today.
+In some languages, for example, German, the Latin "catholica" was substituted by "Christian" before the Reformation by some, although this was an anomaly and continues in use by some Protestant churches.
 Hence, "holy catholic" becomes "holy Christian."

-Roman Catholics believe the description "one, holy, catholic, and apostolic Church" to be applicable only to the Roman Catholic Church.
+Catholics believe the description "one, holy, catholic, and apostolic Church" to be applicable only to the Catholic Church.
 They hold that "Christ established here on earth only one Church" and they believe in "the full identity of the Church of Christ with the Catholic Church".
 While "there are numerous elements of sanctification and of truth which are found outside her structure", these, "as gifts properly belonging to the Church of Christ, impel towards Catholic Unity".
 The eastern Churches not in full communion with the Catholic Church thereby "lack something in their condition as particular Churches".
 The communities born out of the 16th-century Protestant Reformation "do not enjoy apostolic succession in the sacrament of Orders, and are, therefore, deprived of a constituent element of the Church."